Updated on: 3/7/2019

 The driver of the southbound semi-truck, a 62-year-old man from Vancouver, Washington, was taken by ambulance to St. Joseph hospital, then later transported to Harborview Medical Center in Seattle.
 Emergency crews had to use hydraulic spreaders to rescue the injured trucker.

-The crash caused a 2.5-mile backup on I-5.
+The truck accident caused a 2.5-mile backup on I-5.
 The southbound lanes were closed for more than 7 hours.

 The trucker who crossed the median was a 24-year-old man from Canada.
 The owner of the trucking company told the Bellingham Herald that the driver called his company from the crash scene and said his truck skidded on the road.
 The truck was hauling indoor gardening supplies.